wildekek/heatmeister-esphome/README.md

 - I wanted to import my [OpenTherm boiler sensors](https://github.com/wildekek/esphome-opentherm-templates).

 ## Warning!
 - This firmware was reverse engineered without intricate knowledge of the board design nor consent of the creator.
 It may damage the board, void your waranty or cause unexpected behaviour.
+Do not compain to me, SDR Engineering or anyone else when you fry your hardware, flash this firmware at your own risk.
 - There is no fan control algorithm in the firmware (yet).
 You'll need to do this yourself, or wait for me to do it when I have time.
 PR's are appreciated.

 ## Protip: